c0nscience/nine-to-five/.github/ISSUE_TEMPLATE/cli-feature-issue.md

 ---
 name: CLI Feature Issue
 about: This issue type describes a new feature
-title: "[FEATURE] ✨Something ✨"
+title: "[FEATURE] ✨Something✨"
-labels: cli, feature
+labels: feature, cli
 assignees: ''

 ---